-As a rank and file member of the American Federation of Teachers Local 1789, Kshama is proud to have the endorsements of 18 unions and counting.
+As a rank and file member of the American Federation of Teachers Local 1789, Kshama is proud to have the endorsements of 20 unions.
 She has stood on picket lines and in solidarity with Seattle teachers, school bus drivers, EMTs, Amazon workers, REI workers, workers at Frye Art Museum, Uber and Lyft drivers, and many more.
 Kshama has used her council office to support workers’ struggles in every way possible and will continue to do so.

 Kshama has always been a strong supporter of small businesses, who are more and more being driven out of the city by large corporate chains.
 This is particularly true of immigrant and people of color owned small businesses that are being displaced from our historic neighborhoods.
 Recently, my office has fought alongside several businesses in the International District facing gentrification.
 We have an on-going campaign in solidarity with Saba Ethiopian Restaurant in their struggle to win full relocation assistance.